A Look Back at the Networking Workshop: New Projects and Unifying Themes

 An interactive and innovative format

-A diverse range of projects and an international outlook
+Diverse projects and an international outlook

 Promising collaborations on the horizon

 The main goal of this workshop was to help participants get to know one another so they could identify potential partners working on similar or complementary topics.
-By encouraging networking and the exchange of ideas, this event laid the groundwork for future collaborations that could turn ideas into concrete actions.
+By encouraging networking and the sharing of ideas, this event laid the groundwork for future collaborations that could turn ideas into concrete actions.

 A space for collaboration and innovation